claranet/terraform-azurerm-run/README.md

-# Azure run common module
+# Azure RUN Common feature

 ## Purpose

 A terraform feature which includes services needed for Claranet RUN/MSP.

 It includes: